I am so happy with how well everything has been growing in all of my gardens this year.

-Here the soil has been full of clay, rocks and in many areas there is no drainage, so I am dealing with a lot of standing water until mid June usually.
+Here the soil has been full of clay, rocks and in many areas, there is no drainage, so I am dealing with a lot of standing water until mid-June usually.

 After several years of learning through trial and a lot of error, I am finally getting the hang of it.

-The prices on these fruit trees were just too good to pass up, so we grabbed a couple plum trees to add to the apple and cherry ones we already have.
+The prices on these fruit trees were just too good to pass up, so we grabbed a couple of plum trees to add to the apple and cherry ones we already have.

-Unfortunately I am dealing with a whole new set of issues to me when it comes to gardening.
+Unfortunately, I am dealing with a whole new set of issues to me when it comes to gardening.

 Until my dog Molly woke me up really early one morning by barking like crazy, trying to warn me that a deer eating my brand new trees.

 While it was awesome to see the deer in my backyard, I wasn’t thrilled that they were there to eat my new trees and the little apples growing on them.
 So we are working on building something to protect them today.